gephi/gephi/SECURITY.md

 Gephi has numerous dependencies, listed in the projects' `pom.xml` files.
 It only depends on other open-source projects.
 There are no dependencies on closed sources.
 If you're having a hard-time locating the source code of some of our dependencies, don't hesitate to reach out.

-In addition, we have enabled dependanbot to get informed about security vulnerabilities in our dependencies.
+In addition, we have enabled **dependabot** to get informed about security vulnerabilities in our dependencies.

 ## Contributors

 Gephi had contributions from many individuals in many countries but the vast majority of the code was written by less than 5 people.
+We have CLA agreements with all major contributors.
 The core contributors are from France and Spain.
-For a complete list of contributors

 ## Release versions

 The artifacts produced via the Gephi repository are secured.
-Users can always trust us with the release binairies they download from [gephi.or](https://gephi.org) or [https://github.com/gephi/gephi/releases](https://github.com/gephi/gephi/releases).
+Users can always trust us with the release binaries they download from [gephi.or](https://gephi.org) or [https://github.com/gephi/gephi/releases](https://github.com/gephi/gephi/releases).

 **These measures are in place to ensure Gephi artifacts are safe and can't be compromised:**
 - Only the members of the core Gephi team can approve contributions and trigger releases.
 - The release process is [completely automated](https://github.com/gephi/gephi/actions/workflows/release.yml) via GitHub Actions and doesn't require any interactions with a developer's local computer.
-- Binairies are directly uploaded from GitHub Actions to [Maven Central](https://central.sonatype.com/artifact/org.gephi/gephi/overview).
+- Binaries are directly uploaded from GitHub Actions to [Maven Central](https://central.sonatype.com/artifact/org.gephi/gephi/overview).
 Only our project can push artifacts to the `org.gephi` groupId.
 As you may know, once a file is released on Maven Central, it can't be altered.
 - Digital signatures for the release binaries are also available on Maven Central.
-- The Mac OS app goes through a thourough [notarisation process](https://developer.apple.com/documentation/security/notarizing-macos-software-before-distribution) before being released.
+- The Mac OS app goes through a thorough [notarisation process](https://developer.apple.com/documentation/security/notarizing-macos-software-before-distribution) before being released.
 This means the package is sent to Apple's servers for verification and only if approved it can be released.
 - The Windows installer is also codesigned using an official certificate.

 ## Vulnerabilities

-Here is a history of security/data vulnerabilties:
+Here is a history of security/data vulnerabilities:

 | Name | Type | Severity | Description | Reported | Fixed |
 | ---- | ---- | -------- | ----------- | -------- | ----- |